NicholasBolen/CS408/README.md

 ---

 The before / after for my creative feature is most easily visualized in the diff for commit [4adae8c8e9ab1ff8c84281a1d1434040030069f1](https://github.com/NicholasBolen/408A1/commit/4adae8c8e9ab1ff8c84281a1d1434040030069f1), but there are also comments in my code around the applicable areas beginnning with "Create Feature".
+Here is a summary:

+The `urandom()` function was added to allow me ignore what order the values were in when trying to retrieve a random number between two ranges.

+There were a few additional controller variables added (`secondaryEnabled`, `guidesEnabled`, `control2`).

+Much was added to my `draw()` function to display the current state of the program in the top left, as well as support for randomly selecting within the range given.

+I also had to make changes on almost every line in my `keyPressed()` function, to support controlling either the `control` or `control2` emitters.
+At the end of this function, I added additional keypresses for resetting, setting edit mode (primary or secondary), toggling the secondary attribute, and toggling the guides.

+Finally, I also added a `renderOutline()` function to my Particle class, which is used for the guides.